• Skip to primary navigation

 I have to admit I love duck.
 It features on our menu at least once a month in some form or other.
 When time isn’t an issue, I love making crispy roast duck with cherry sauce.
 But if I’m in a hurry I often just cook a duck in my pressure cooker before crisping the skin in the oven.

 Another way I like to serve duck is this recipe for duck in garlic sauce with vegetables, which I am sharing today.
-It’s made with slices of crispy-skinned duck breast in a thick garlic-flavored sauce, with lots of crunchy vegetables, and served with either Chinese noodles or white rice.
+It's made with slices of crispy-skinned duck breast in a thick garlic-flavoured sauce, with lots of crunchy vegetables, and served with either Chinese noodles or white rice.

 Duck in garlic sauce is hubby’s number one choice when it comes to ordering a Chinese takeaway.
 But I have to say even he was surprised at how well this recipe turned out.
 His comment – ‘this is so much better than a takeaway – you’ve got to make it again!’.
 I call that a success!